-When a reader told me about this “Iconic Historic Houston Heights Victorian Mansion” for sale, it reminded me of the one from Practical Magic.
+When a reader told me about this “Iconic Historic Houston Heights Victorian Mansion” for sale in Texas, it reminded me of the one from Practical Magic.
 Isn’t it gorgeous?
-Listing agent Amy Lynch Kolflat says it was designed by architect George Barber and is one of two original Heights houses still standing today.
-Take a look!

 A Victorian House For Sale in Historic Houston Heights